When should a reporting entity recognise events after the reporting period in the financial statements that are being finalised?

 An entity shall present and disclose information that enables users of the financial statements to evaluate the effects of events after reporting period:

-- An entity shall disclose the date when the financial statements were authorised for issue and who gave that authorisation.
-If the entity’s owners or others have the power to amend the financial statements after issue, the entity shall disclose that fact.
+Disclosure is required in the financial statements of the date on which the financial statements were authorised for issue and who gave such authorisation.
+If the shareholders have the power to amend the financial statements after issue, then the entity discloses that fact.
+[IAS 10 17] Events after the Reporting period